philgrim2/rosetta-thought/README.md

 ## Test the Implementation with the rosetta-cli Tool

 Before validation, it is important to note that `rosetta-thought` can use prefunded accounts to automate testing (It currently doesn't, a prompt will appear to fund an address at check:construction).
 If choosing to utilize prefunded accounts, new accounts will have to be set for testing by modifying `rosetta-cli-conf/testnet/config.json` for either or both `Mainnet` or `Testnet`.
 Information on how to obtain necessary information can be found within the [prefunded accounts](#prefunded-accounts) section.

-Additionally, in order to have test funds returned to the sending account (minus fees), you **MUST** set the environment variable for the receiving address: `export RECIPIENT=\"receiving_address\"`
+* **In order to have funds returned to the sending account** (minus fees), you **MUST** set the environment variable for the receiving address within the terminal running the rosetta-cli: `export RECIPIENT=\"receiving_address\"`

 To validate `rosetta-thought`, [install `rosetta-cli`](https://github.com/coinbase/rosetta-cli#install) and run one of these commands:

+**Testnet commands**

 * `rosetta-cli check:spec --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the API implementation is working under Coinbase specifications.
+This will only complete if both the online and offline implementation is running.
 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the Data API information in the `testnet` network is correct.
 It also ensures that the implementation does not miss any balance-changing operations.
 * `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates the blockchain’s construction, signing, and broadcasting.
+When testing, fund the account asking for 1000 tTHT and wait till test completion. **Do not fund any of the other accounts manually, the test will do this for you**

+**Mainnet commands**

+* `rosetta-cli check:spec --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the API implementation is working under Coinbase specifications.
+This will only complete if both the online and offline implementation is running.
 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API information in the `mainnet` network is correct.
 It also ensures that the implementation does not miss any balance-changing operations.
+* `rosetta-cli check:construction --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates the blockchain’s construction, signing, and broadcasting.
+When testing, fund the account asking for 1000 THT and wait till test completion. **Do not fund any of the other accounts manually, the test will do this for you**

 Read the [How to Test your Rosetta Implementation](https://www.rosetta-api.org/docs/rosetta_test.html) documentation for additional details.